This article is part of a larger series on How to Do Payroll.

 Rhode Island requires that newly hired employees must be reported within 14 days of their hire date.
 This includes all full-time, part-time, and temporary employees.
 Employers can report all new hires online via the Rhode Island New Hire Reporting Directory.

-Employers must report rehires or employees who return to work after 60 days of being laid off, furloughed, separated, granted a leave without pay, or terminated from employment, as well as recalled employees—anyone who remains on the payroll during a break in service or gap in pay and then returns to work such as teachers, substitutes, and seasonal workers.
+Employers must report rehires or employees who return to work after 60 days of being laid off, furloughed, separated, granted a leave without pay, or terminated from employment.
+This also includes recalled employees—those who remain on the payroll during a break in service or gap in pay and then return to work, such as teachers, substitutes, and seasonal workers.

 Employers are only required to provide these mandated meal breaks if they have at least five employees.
-In addition, employers need not provide a meal break if they have fewer than three employees working on a given shift.
+In addition, employers need not provide a meal break if fewer than three employees work on a given shift.

 Paid Sick Leave

-The Healthy and Safe Families and Workplaces Act gives Rhode Island employees the right to take time off from work to care for themselves when they are too sick to work or injured or have a routine medical appointment.
+The Healthy and Safe Families and Workplaces Act gives Rhode Island employees the right to take time off from work to care for themselves when they are too sick to work, injured, or have a routine medical appointment.
 They may also use earned leave to deal with the impact of domestic violence, sexual assault, or stalking.
-Earned leave may be used to assist their child, spouse, domestic partner, or other member of their household for the same purposes.
+Plus, earned leave may be used to assist their child, spouse, domestic partner, or other household members for the same purposes.